mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-A specification is merely a capability with filled-in parameters, e.g.:
+A Specification is merely a Capability with filled-in parameters, e.g.:

 ~~~~~~~~~~
 {